The Best Audio Bitrate for Your Streaming: How to Choose

 Compression formats have been broadly classified into lossy and lossless formats.
 Lossy formats, which include MP3 and AAC, compress a file to a smaller size by getting rid of audio data less noticeable to the human ear and are more suitable for streaming, where bandwidth efficiency is key.

-The disadvantage with this is that sometimes one has to suffer loss of audio fidelity with decreased bitrates.
-As such, AAC might not offer the best bitrate for streaming live events like music shows or concerts.
+The disadvantage with this is that sometimes one has to suffer the loss of audio fidelity with decreased bitrates.
+As such, AAC may not offer the best bitrate for streaming live events, such as music shows or concerts.

 FLAC (Free Lossless Audio Codec)